KyloIO/kylo-docs/security/KyloKerberosSPNEGO.rst

 | security.auth.kylo.login.password    | `(kylo-ui/application.properties only)`  Specifies the password of the above username retrieving the authenticating user’s groups - should be encrypted        |                                  |
 +--------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------+

-Note that other authentication profile(s) are required to be activated in the `kylo-services/application.properties` (such as ``auth-simple``) to allow the user/password specified in the ``security.auth.kylo.login.*`` properties above to be authenticated.
+.. note:: Other authentication profile(s) must be activated in the `kylo-services/application.properties` (such as ``auth-simple``) to allow the user/password specified in the ``security.auth.kylo.login.*`` properties above to be authenticated.

 Kerberos